12 Jun Swiss vs. Conventional CNC Machining: A Side-by-Side Look

 Tolerance | Extremely tight | Tight, but less so |

-Industries | Aerospace, tactical defense, medical | Automotive, industrial, construction |
+Industries | Aerospace, tactical defense, medical, electronics, pneumatic/hydraulic fittings | Automotive, industrial, construction |

 When Should You Choose Swiss CNC Machining?

-Choose Swiss CNC machining when:
+Swiss CNC machining is the right fit when:

 - You need intricate, tight-tolerance components